Our contact details

 - When children under 18 attend our events, we require parental consent as part of our safeguarding duties.
 Children’s details will be deleted within three months of an event.
 Parental details will also be deleted at the same time if consent has not been given for us to stay in touch.

-- We will process your personal data for internal reporting and analysis because we believe it is necessary for our legitimate organisational interests in creating greater impact for the young people who visit us for educational sessions, improved events, better communications, and a better website.
+- We will process your personal data for internal reporting and analysis because we believe it is necessary for our legitimate organisational interests in creating better events, better communications, and a better website.

 - We may use your address to send you administrative mail, including expressions of gratitude for your support.